ReoLanguage/Reo/docs/introduction.rst

 	}

 Note that the code of each Java method is completely independent of any other method, since no variables are explicitly shared.
-Synchronization and data transfer is delegated to put and get calls to output ports and input ports, respectively.
+Synchronization and data transfer is delegated to put and get calls on output ports and input ports, respectively.
 This way, we strictly separate computation from interaction, defined by the protocol.

 In the next step, we declare the protocol by means of the Reo file called ``main.treo``: